ljbc1994/babel-plugin-react-pug/README.md

 ## Contributions

-Any sort of contribution is welcome!
+Any sort of contribution is welcome, just follow these steps:

+1. Fork the repo
+2. Create a feature branch `git checkout -b new-feature`
+3. Ensure the code meets the `standard` code style - just run `npm run static-test`
+3. Write a `fixture` test
+4. Commit and push your changes
+5. Submit a pull request!

 ## Licence